The-Exnor/JellyfinFederationPlugin/README.md

+This Jellyfin plugin allows multiple Jellyfin servers to federate, sharing media libraries in real-time without syncing or copying files.
+Media can be streamed from one server to another with live transcoding if necessary.

 Forked from Anglablade work.
 No alteration to the code has been made.

+.

-Neither me or the author take any responsibility from the usage of this code !
+!!
+Neither me or the author take any responsibility from the usage of this code !!

+.

 Usage: